juliairacema/piscine_reloaded/README.md

 Elementary project.
 The Piscine Reloaded is a best-of of the exercises from during the Piscine C. As a reminder of the basics of the C programming language.
 ***
 ### Using the project
-The project is **not** desinged to be used.
+The project is **not** designed to be used.
 It is a rediscovery of C.